 – black and white thinking: such people tend to believe that if they are not fully in control at all times then they are completely vulnerable and will be exploited or hurt

-– hypervigilence: they also tend to believe that if they are not hypervigilence at all times they will lose control and expose themselves to danger from others
+– hypervigilance: they also tend to believe that if they are not hypervigilance at all times they will lose control and expose themselves to danger from others

 – frustration and anger: caused by trying to control that which is clearly beyond the person’s control